 Step 5: Choose a location

 Now is a good time to choose a location for your Alabama cannabis business.
-However, given that the final application instructions are not published, we recommend holding off on buying or leasing any properties at this point.

-Step 6: Build team
+Step 6: Build a team

-The team you list on your application for your proposed cannabis business will have a major impact on your score.
+The team you list on your application for your proposed Alabama cannabis business will have a major impact on your score.
 Alabama wants to know that your team has the experience and expertise needed to operate a compliant cannabis business.

 Would you like help to build a strong team for your application?
 Quantum 9 offers talent acquisition services.
 Our Alabama Cannabis License Consulting firm has a network of cannabis industry experts in every vertical.